Ghost Crab (Sand Crab)

 This crab changes its pace as its speed increases.
 It can walk for an indefinite period of time on four pairs of legs.
 At very high speed, it raises its fourth pair off the ground.
 At highest speed, it uses only the first two pairs of walking legs to keep running.

-19 responses to “Ghost Crab (Sand Crab)”
+19 thoughts on “Ghost Crab (Sand Crab)

 1. Dennis Hart says: